Orekaria/digital_thermostat/README.md

 # Notes
 - Originally created to replace the Truma Trumatic C thermostat.
 - You may need to replace the 90KOhm resistor with one appropiated to your heating system.
-To choose the correct one,
+To choose the correct one, try with different ones (or better infere with voltimeter/amperimeter) until the heater switches on and off when required.

 # Required